strackovski/CodeIgniter/readme.rst

 License
 *******

-This project is based on the CodeIgniter web application framework.
-For the CodeIgniter license please see the licese file provided  with this project or read the `license agreement <http://ellislab.com/codeigniter/user-guide/license.html>`_ on their page.
+This is a fork of the popular CodeIgniter web application framework.
+For the CodeIgniter license please see the licese file provided with this project or read the `license agreement <http://ellislab.com/codeigniter/user-guide/license.html>`_ on their homepage.

 All changes of the original project are released under the license specified in this project's license file.